-The Subrecipient shall deliver customer services in a manner that supports the One-Stop delivery system and the Benton-Franklin Workforce Development Council's (BFWDC) Strategic Plan.
-These services will be delivered through trained, competent staff with the skills, knowledge, and attitudes that are foundational to all levels of customer services.
+Career Path Services, hereinafter referred to as the "Subrecipient," shall deliver WIOA Title I Youth services to customers, utilizing a combination of virtual or in-person services to align with the vision and mission of TC Futures and the Benton-Franklin Workforce Development Council's (BFWDC) Strategic Plan.
+Services shall be delivered through trained, competent staff with the skills, knowledge, and attitudes that are fundamental to all levels of customer service.

-B. WORKSOURCE COLUMBIA BASIN SHARED RESPONSIBILITIES
+B. TC FUTURES SHARED RESPONSIBILITIES